 I photographed this series with my camera resting on top of a tripod.
-Many, many, many times at the very moment I wanted to take a photograph someone would walk directly in front of my camera or stick their head into the lens to ask a question.
-I would think, "PLEASE, not now, PLEASE!" but understood I was an uninvited guest on these sideway sidewalks.
+Many, many, many times at the very moment I wanted to take a photograph, someone would walk directly in front of my camera or stick their head into the lens to ask a question.
+I would think silently, "PLEASE, not now, PLEASE!" but understood I was an uninvited guest on these sideway sidewalks.

-This series was a decision to include these random interruptions as the essential element.
+This series is about randomness and the chance encounters on a city street.
+I decided to include these random interruptions as the essential element in this series.
 Now, I waited for the random break of visual continuity.
 Intrusions become a desire and the impassioned shadows of abstraction.
 What changed in these photographs is not the camera position but the field of vision.
 These images are less about departures and more about arrivals.
 There is no obstruction in either of these images, only moments extracted and held.
 These diptychs, two photographs placed side by side, are the shortest of stories.
 A person moves through the frame of the camera.
 Moments later they are gone and we see the same scene differently.

 The fabric in these photographs is everydayness and randomness.
 These moments are unplanned and unforeseen.
 The weight of this series is abbreviated human contact.
 The hypnotist had no control over what happens on the streets of San Cristobal de las Casas.
 Randomness has many moods.
-At one end is calamity, and another is delight.
+At one end is calamity, and at the other end is delight.

-Essay - October, 2022
+Essay - October, 2024